scalableminds/webknossos/docs/proof_reading.md

 ## Proofreading tool

 The proofreading tool enables users to fix merge and split errors in a segmentation generated from an automated workflow (outside of webKnossos), e.g. from a machine learning system such as [Voxelytics](https://voxelytics.com).
 Split and merge operations are directly executed on the underlying [super-voxel graph structure](./terminology.md#agglomerates) of a segmentation.
-In contrast to the Merger Mode, see below, any modifications to the segmentation are permanently saved by webKnossos.

 To use the proofreading tool you need to enable to have an [ID mapping for your segmentation](./volume_annotation.md#mappings--on-demand-agglomeration) enabled to load the super-voxel graph.
 Once, webKnossos detects this the proofreading tool becomes available on the toolbar (clipboard icon):